Specialized Diverge Review: Asphalt Revisited.

 Part of the reason larger tires can now be accommodated is the advent on hydraulic brakes with drop handlebars.
 If you haven’t tried a road bike with hydros, you’re in for a treat.
 The stopping power of SRAM’s Rivals is, well, unrivalled.
 Yes, they add weight over the caliper brakes of traditional road brakes.
 But their added potency, modulation make them feel indispensable within the first few miles of riding.

-As for gear range, my Diverge Comp came fitted with a 46T outer ring, mated to an 11-42 cassette.
+As for gear range, my Diverge Comp came fitted with a 46T outer ring, mated to a 10-42 cassette.
 Although this lightweight 1x drivetrain caused no complaints in terms of its slick, fast shifting – and offers the promise of easier maintenance than a 2x setup – it’s a gearing that’s likely to be on the large side for bikepackers heading into more mountainous topography.
 You can, of course, drop the range down a notch by swapping out the chainring for one that’s 4-6 teeth smaller – probably without even needing to adjust the length of the chain.
 But while this will certainly boost the Diverge’s climbing credentials, it will likely see you spinning out on fast day rides.
 If you intend to multi-day camp regularly, I’d recommend picking a model with a 2x drivetrain, ideally a compact 48/32T chainset, to enjoy the best of both worlds.
 Otherwise, keep your bikepacking payload to a minimum.

 In terms of the frameset and the increasingly perplexing world of ‘standards’, the rear is spaced for a 135mm QR wheel, while the carbon fork accepts a 100×12 TA hub (just to add further confusion, the 2015 models are different, as are 2016 and 2017 carbon-framed versions).
 The E5 Aluminum frameset also features Specialized’s proprietary OSBB, which is compatible with BB30 press fit bottom brackets.
 Planning on some more traditional style touring?
 There’s provision for a rear rack mount and two water bottle cages.
 The one on the downtube even features three eyelets, so you can run an Anything Cage too.
 It is, however, a shame a third water bottle can’t be fitted below the Diverge’s belly for long desert rides.